Frequently Asked Questions

 How many points do I need in the TEC?

-In order to complete the enrollment in the Associate or Master's programs, the student must achieve a score of at least 70 points.
+The passing grade for the Test of English Comprehension (TEC) is 60 points for the Associate and Bachelor's Degrees, and 70 points for the Master's Degrees.
 The maximum score of a candidate can achieve is 100 points.
-If the student does not achieve the necessary points to enroll in the first trial, he or she can retake the test three more times.
-If, after three trials, the student doesn't achieve the necessary points to enroll, he or she can contact Lucent to evaluate other options.
+If the student does not achieve the necessary points to enroll in the first trial, he or she can retake the test multiple times at no cost.

 What documents do I need to enroll?

 Students are required to upload to their dashboard the images of two government-issued identification documents that contain his or her photo and proof of residency document (bills, bank statements, or official documents containing their address).
 Students enrolled in the Certificate Courses are not required to upload academic documentation, only the two government-issued identification documents that contain his or her photo and proof of residency document are required.
 Students enrolled in the Associate or Bachelor degree must upload the images of their High school diploma or secondary school diploma and transcripts.
 Students enrolled for the Master's degree must upload the images a copy of their High school diploma or secondary school diploma and transcripts and their Bachelor or postsecondary diploma and transcripts.
 All images must be in high-resolution and high-quality.
 The images can be scanned or photographed on a flat surface.
 Color images are not required but preferred.
 Documents written in non-Roman characters need to be translated to English.
 All documents must be uploaded within 30 days from the enrollment date.

 Can I enroll in a Associate or Brachelor's if I'm still in High-School?